gosquadron/squadron/docs/nextsteps.rst

 The `config.sq` file in the `root` directory of a service is special.
 It's not copied to your `base_dir`, but instead configures some metadata, such as setting the user, group, or mode for a file or directory.
+For more information, see the :ref:`configsq` section of the :ref:`userguide`.

 What we've done here is to tell Squadron to do an atomic deploy of `var/www/`, which means it will use a symbolic link from /var/www/ to Squadron's deployment